Up to 6 months 0% APR Financing Available! Learn More >

 • Insulation and materials needed

 Each one of these elements can reduce or increase the overall costs.
 Also, when choosing a mobile home furnace, consider the climate you live in because some furnaces will be cheaper to run day to day than others.
-As we mentioned earlier, the economical upfront costs of an electric furnace may seem tempting, but the running costs can be considerably more than gas or oil furnaces, especially if you live in a harsh northern climate.
-The United States is divided into five zones, depending on climate, elevation, and proximity to the sea.
+As we mentioned earlier, the upfront economic costs of an electric furnace may seem tempting, but the running costs can be considerably more than gas or oil furnaces, especially if you live in a harsh northern climate.
+The United States is divided into eight zones, depending on temperature, moisture levels, and proximity to the sea.
 Zones 1 - 3 are the most southerly or have the mildest climates.
 An electric mobile home furnace can be the standout choice for you if you live in one of these zones.
 If you are installing a furnace for the first time, this adds to the complexity of the project and may take longer to complete.
 The installer will need to size up and cut the necessary holes for the vents and ducting.
 They also need to ensure that the right materials and insulation are used.

 How Much Does a Mobile Home Furnace Cost?